 Issuing banks are financial institutions that issue debit and credit cards to customers, providing convenience, security, rewards programs, fraud protection, and more.
 They manage customer accounts associated with card usage while ensuring smooth transaction processing during payments at merchant locations through authorizing transactions, billing & payment processing, and implementing various security features like EMV chip technology and real-time fraud monitoring systems.

 In the payment process, acquiring banks and issuing banks play crucial roles in ensuring a smooth transaction between merchants and customers.
-Understanding their collaboration is essential for business owners as it helps in choosing the right financial partners and optimizing payment processing systems.
+Understanding how they work together helps in choosing the right financial partners and optimizing your payment processing systems.